 Speaking of which, we do add some coffee to the muffin batter, to bring out the chocolate flavor.

 Don't worry though if you're not a coffee lover, because you won't be able to taste it.
 You may also opt to skip it, if you want to.

 How Do You Make Easy No Mixer Double Chocolate Muffins?

 This Double Chocolate Muffins recipe is super easy to make, and requires no mixer at all.
 For the full ingredients and instructions refer to the recipe card below.

 However, I'll walk you through the basics of making these Double Chocolate Muffins.

-In a separate bowl, whisk together the wet ingredients: eggs, buttermilk, oil, melted butter, coffee, and vanilla extract.
-We use both butter and oil in this Double Chocolate Muffins recipe.
-The butter provides moisture and flavor, and oil helps to achieve the soft moist crumbs in these delicious Easy Double Chocolate Muffins.
+- In a separate bowl, whisk together the wet ingredients: eggs, buttermilk, oil, melted butter, coffee, and vanilla extract.
+We use both butter and oil in this recipe.
+The butter provides flavor and moisture, and oil helps to achieve the soft moist crumbs in these delicious muffins.

-Pour the wet ingredients mix into the dry ingredients mix, and whisk until just combined.
-Do not over mix.
+- Pour the wet ingredients mix into the dry ingredients mix, and whisk until just combined.
+Do not over mix the batter.

-Gently fold in the chocolate chips and pour the double chocolate muffins batter into a prepared muffin pan.
+- Gently fold in the chocolate chips, and pour the prepared batter into the muffin pan.

 These muffins are your best friends, they don't ask for anything, all they do is give you chocolatey sweetness and each crumb is there to help you cheer up.